XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 ```

 **Note:**
 For security reasons, this database can only be accessed for users connected to the Northwetsern VPN.
 Besides, the RDS credential `SQLALCHEMY_DATABASE_URI` must be loaded into environment before running the command.
-There is no default values of the credentials for this command.
+If the RDS credential is not provided, there will be a local database created and saved to `data/animalcrossing.db`.

 These data should only be ingested once.
 If there is any problem with it, user will need to connect to RDS and drop the tables that are already created.